mjl-/mox/README.md

 # Future/development

+See develop.txt for instructions/tips for developing on mox.

 Mox will receive funding for essentially full-time continued work from August 2023 to August 2024 through NLnet/EU's NGI0 Entrust, see https://nlnet.nl/project/Mox/.